Last Modified: 11/24/2018 Location: FL, PR, USVI Business: Part A, Part B

 • Your User ID may not contain your SSN or any nine consecutive numbers

-• Create your Password for your EIDM account, which must be changed every 60 days and meet the following parameters:
+• Create your Password for your EIDM account, which must meet the following parameters:

-• Be a minimum of eight and a maximum of 20 characters
+2. Be a minimum of eight (8) and a maximum of 20 characters long.

-• Contain at least one Upper case and at least one lower case letter
+4. Contain at least one lower case letter.

-• Be different from the previous six passwords used
+7. Be different from the previous six (6) passwords.

-• Complete the Select Your Challenge Questions and Answers section, which may be used to verify your identity
+• Complete the Select Your Security Questions and Answers section, which may be used to verify your identity

 • Click the Next button.

 • Review your information and make changes before submitting.